In This Article:

 On the other hand, moisture-wicking sheets enable fast evaporation.
 The fibers pull sweat away from your skin and force it to the surface of the fabric, where it quickly evaporates and has a cooling effect.
 Moisture-wicking materials mimic the human body's built-in temperature-regulating system that uses sweat and natural evaporation to its advantage.

-Bedding made with a soft, breathable, moisture-wicking material will keep you comfortably cool, but you'll also want to consider convenience and durability.
+Bedding made with a soft, breathable, moisture-wicking material such as bamboo sheets will keep you comfortably cool, but you'll also want to consider convenience and durability.

 When shopping for new sheets, blankets, comforters, and duvet covers, be sure to check the labels for care instructions.
+Proper care and knowing how often should you change sheets is important to ensure your bedding remains clean and last for the long haul.
 While owning a comforter that requires dry cleaning may not be too much of a hassle, you definitely want sheets you can machine wash at home.
 Air drying bedding is easy enough, but you should opt for dryer-safe bed sheets and blankets if you mind the wait or don't have to hang all your bedding.

 You should also consider longevity before buying new bedding, especially if you decide to splurge on high-end materials.
 Look for durable fabrics with quality construction, and if you want highly saturated colored sheets, research how well the material holds dye.

-Now that you know what to look for in cooling sheets, understanding the characteristics of common bedding materials can help you decide which best suits your needs.
-Let's look at the cooling properties and other advantages and disadvantages of the most popular bed sheets.
+Now that you know what to look for in cooling sheets, understanding the characteristics of best bed sheet material can help you decide which best suits your needs.
+Let's look at the cooling properties and other advantages and disadvantages of the most popular bedding types.

 Bamboo bedding has all the recommended cooling qualities described above: a silky-smooth touch, breathability, and moisture-wicking capabilities.